-See Also: Angkor Wat – The Ultimate Guide
+See Also: Visiting Angkor Wat – The Ultimate Guide

 As you can imagine, the place is quite big to explore.
 The temple grounds are divided into four enclosures.
 The 4th enclosure contained within the moat is over 900 meters long and 750 meters wide.
 To get to it, you cross a moat bridge that represents a battle between Garudas and the King of Nagas.

-The 3rd enclosure consists of three towers with lion guardians and a stunning Hall of Dancers where beautiful devatas are carved above the entrance doors.
+The 3rd enclosure consists of three towers with lion guardians and the stunning Hall of Dancers where beautiful devatas are carved above the entrance doors.

 2. Angkor Thom and Bayon

 It’s a common mistake to think Angkor Thom is just another Siem Reap temple.
 It’s not.
-Angkor Thom is a whole city with temples terraces, official gates, and even a victory square.
+Angkor Thom is a whole city with multiple temples, terraces, official gates, and even a victory square.

-There are three temples in Angkor Thom, and while Baphuon and Phimeanakas are older even than Angkor Thom, the most impressive one by far is Bayon – King Jayavarman VII central state temple!
+There are three temples in Angkor Thom.
+While Baphuon and Phimeanakas are older than Angkor Thom itself, the most impressive one by far is Bayon – King Jayavarman VII central temple!

 It’s debatable to whom the faces belong to.
-Due to most towers having four faces on them, at first, they were believed to represent Brahma, the Hindu God of creation who is depicted with four heads.
-Later it was established Bayon is not a Hindu but a Buddhist temple and the leading theory now is that the faces are of Lokeshvara, the Bodhisattva of compassion.
-According to the local guides, the faces are no other but the king Jayavarman VII who is smiling to his people!
+Due to most towers having four faces on them, at first, they were believed to represent Brahma, the Hindu God of creation who is often depicted with four heads.
+Later it was established Bayon is not a Hindu but a Buddhist temple.
+The leading theory now is that the faces are of Lokeshvara, the Bodhisattva of compassion.
+According to the local guides, the faces belong to no other but King Jayavarman VII who is smiling to his people!

 1. Angkor Wat

 Angkor Wat is the pinnacle of the Khmer architecture.
 The temple is designed as a miniature replica of the universe.
-The central tower symbolizes the mythical mountain, Meru, situated at the center of the universe.
+The central tower symbolizes the mythical mountain, Meru (situated at the center of the universe).
 The five surrounding towers correspond to the peaks of Meru.
-The outer temple wall symbolizes the edge of the world mountains while the moat is the oceans beyond.
+The outer temple wall symbolizes the edge of the world mountains while the moat represents the oceans beyond.

 Out of all Siem Reap temples, Angkor Wat is undoubtedly the most photographed one.
 You must’ve been living under a rock to have never seen at least one photo of the glorious Khmer monument.
 But no picture can prepare you for the unraveled beauty of the grand temple.